fp7-netide/Engine/fl-odl/README.md

 within this project.
 You will still need to copy the source code into the Floodlight project to run it!

 Setup Eclipse:

 1) Download Floodlight (version 0.90) from their Github repo: https://github.com/floodlight/floodlight.git

 2) Import the project into Eclipse

 Import NetIDE code
 3) Import the fl-odl project into Eclipse (ie, this project)

 4) Copy the "net.floodlightcontroller.interceptor" namespace to the Floodlight project including all the .java files from this namespace.

 Edit Config Files:

 4) A vanilla version of the Floodlight configuration files has been provided with the relevant modifications required to run this prototype.
    However, you may have additional settings configured in Floodlight that you don't want to lose.
 So you need to merge our settings into yours:

 Modify the floodlight properties files:

 	- META-INF
 		- <floodlight_folder>/src/main/resources/META-INF/services/net.floodlightcontroller.core.module.IFloodlightModule
 		- add the line: "net.floodlightcontroller.interceptor.NetideModule" at the end of Module section, before the port setting

 	- floodlightdefault.properties
 		- <floodlight_folder>/src/main/resources/floodlightdefault.properties
-		- add the line: "net.floodlightcontroller.NetideModule" at the end of the file
+		- add the line: "net.floodlightcontroller.interceptor.NetideModule" at the end of the file
 		- Change the port number to 7733 (we don't want the switches connecting)

 5) Compile the code:

 	- Floodlight uses ant as its build tool, you can build by issuing the ant command within a shell/command window
 	- I have provided a POM file so that Maven can be used: copy the floodlight-pom.xml file into the root of the floodlight project and rename to "pom.xml".
 Now you can issue the command "mvn clean install"
 	- the current pom.xml in this directory allows you to develop outside of the Floodlight project

 6) Run the jar

 	- java -jar <floodlight_folder>/target/floodlight.jar

 Test Steps:

-1 download the source code of POX (https://github.com/noxrepo/pox.git) 2 copy the pox_client.py to pox/ext (this is a modified version without Pyretic dependencies) 3 enter the pox folder and run "python ./pox.py pox_client" 4 Start your mininet config.
+1) download the source code of POX (https://github.com/noxrepo/pox.git)

+2) copy the pox_client.py to pox/ext (this is a modified version without Pyretic dependencies)

+3) enter the pox folder and run "python ./pox.py pox_client"

+4) Start your mininet config.

 You should now be able to run your floodlight application/module on top of the POX SDN controller.